Skip to content

 We would love it if you’d share!

-Don’t forget to tag us at @soulsparklettes on social media if you make this bunny art project with your kids or students – we love to see what you create!
+Don’t forget to tag us at @soulsparklettes on social media if you make this snail art project with your kids or students – we love to see what you create!

 Join the Glitterbombers Membership!